unusep/main/docs/UserGuide.md

 [Back To Top](#user-guide)

 #### Adding a task : `add`
-Adds a task/event to the Do-*er*List<br>
+Adds a task to the Do-*er*List<br>
 Format: `add /t TITLE [/d DESCRIPTION] [/s START] [/e END] [/c CATEGORY] ...`

 <img src="../docs/images/UI_Guide/add_command.png" width="600">
 > * A task can have any number of categories (including 0).
 > * The START or END parameter can be in natural language*.
 > * If the START date is missing, the Do*er*-List set it to today by default.
-> * If there is no START or END parameters, the Do*er*-list will create task without start date and end date and move it to `Inbox` build-in category.
+> * If there is no START or END parameters, the Do*er*-list will create task without start date and end date and move it to `Inbox` built-in category.
 <br>
 > * Supported list for natural language*:
 >  * next X hours / days / weeks / months